z-tb/x11-docker/README.md

 ## Running in Xephyr X11 Environment

-To run the Docker container in a Xephyr X11 environment with Cinnamon and a specific screen resolution (1280x720), use the following command:
+To run the Docker container in a Xephyr X11 environment with Cinnamon and a specific screen resolution (1280x720), use the following command.
+Note: you will need Xephyr installed on the Docker host beforehand:

 ```bash
 make xrunx